kareemjeiroudi/molecules_and_ml/README.md

 -------

 To follow along the whole procedure, please take a look on the project's report.
 Comments and descriptions of methods are provided within the report: [Keras Sequential Models on Chemical Property Predictions](report/Keras_Sequential_Models_on_Chemical_Property_Predictions.pdf)

+## Update 05.
+April

+Soon I'll be making a well-documented Jupyter Notebook from A to Z to summarize all of the work and get rid of all these separate scripts.
+Just bare with me for now, if you're trying to access these project files.
+I know the repository is cluttered up at the moment.